-MetLife has officially announced the new addition of Wilmington Trust’s MetLife Stable Value Solutions Fund to Mid Atlantic Trust Company’s ModelxChange® platform.
+MetLife announced today the new addition of Wilmington Trust’s MetLife Stable Value Solutions Fund to Mid Atlantic Trust Company’s ModelxChange® platform.
 MetLife Stable Value Solutions Fund will be the first stable value option available for ModelxChange®, one of the original platforms of its kind that enables 401(k) professionals to incorporate investment models into a retirement plan through a single interface.

 Please click here to read the official press release for additional information.